ClementDrn/SFML/readme.md

 Follow the instructions of the [tutorials](https://www.sfml-dev.org/tutorials/), there is one for each platform/compiler that SFML supports.

+## Linking

+You need to define `SFML_STATIC` as a preprocesseor definition in the project you link SFML to.

 ## Learn

 There are several places to learn SFML: